tilleyd/mantis-engine/README.md

-# Mantis Game Engine
+# Mantis Engine
-The Mantis Engine is a lightweight game engine written in C++.
+The Mantis Engine is a lightweight game/graphics engine written in C++.
 Mantis is meant to be compiled with your game and is not a standalone development environment with a GUI as found in Unity/UE/Godot.
-It is simply a *library*.
+It should simply be used as a library.

 Mantis is built using an *object-oriented* approach to hide the hairy details of the engine from the game developer.
 This means that you can easily extend